amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 6. `console.log(tempResultArray)`: Outputs the `tempResultArray` to the console, which contains all the unique duplicate numbers found in the `sortedArr` array.

 In summary, this code is a more advanced way to find all the duplicate numbers in a sorted array by iterating through each number in the array and comparing it to the next number.
 If a duplicate number is found and it hasn't already been added to a `tempResultArray`, it is added to the array using the push method.
 The final output is the `tempResultArray` containing all the unique duplicate numbers found in the `sortedArr` array.

+> other function called unique. can search it for more info.

 ### Techniques that we used